RedOwlCyberSec/Projects/ReadMe.txt

 -there are 3 different versions; the 3rd outputs as a CSV and has a progress bar.
 The 3rd is what is on GitHub.

 [Homelab Server]
--no attribution needed; currently running ZimaOS and ZVM: Mint, Win10, Kali Linux.
+- No attribution needed; currently running ZimaOS and ZVM: Mint, Win10, Kali Linux.
 Apps: PiHole for Network-wide Ad Blocking, Cloudflared(to run Cloudflare Tunnel), ttydbridge(Terminal), Tailscale VPN, Jellyfin(Media library)
 - Hardware: Dell Optiplex 7010 USFF, 256GB SSD, 8GB DDR3 RAM, i5 CPU